 After graduating from the University of Hull in 2015 with a First Class honours degree in English Language and Literature, Nicky Haldenby, a lifelong fan of Formula 1, founded the Lights Out F1 Blog in 2016.
 Now in its fifth season, the blog has become a firm fan-favourite, delving deep into the sport's history books and lifting the cover on unusual F1 statistics.
 Nicky also writes at F1Destinations and GPDestinations.
 In 2017 and 2018, he wrote for Badger GP.
 Nicky is also the host of the F1 Rewind Podcast and can be heard as the resident stats man on the 2 Soft Compounds Podcast.

-Williams and Ferrari share the record for most wins at Imola, the Scuderia have finished on the podium in all of the last thirteen races at the track and Alfa Romeo have finished a race here only once.
-Here’s everything you need to know about each team’s history at Imola.
+Ferrari have the most wins at Istanbul Park, Red Bull have taken pole in the last three races at the track and Renault have never failed to qualify in the top ten.
+Here’s everything you need to know about each team’s history at the Turkish Grand Prix!